veit/jupyter-tutorial/docs/productive/envs/spack/use.rst

     abyss                                  py-fiscalyear
     …

-or to filter for certain packages, e.g.
+or to filter for certain packages, for example

 .. code-block:: console